szpeter80/kubernetes-helpers/install-k3s/readme.md

 Steps:

 1. Create dedicated admin ssh key for cluster access (remoteadmin_rootlogin_key)
-1. Create the VMs (min: 2CPU / 4G RAM / ?
-HDD)
+1. Create the VMs (min: 2CPU / 4G RAM / 40G disk)
     1. if vm cloned from template, re-generate ssh server key (delete keys, on Debian run dpkg-reconfigure openssh-server)
     1. enable sshd and ssh root login with the admin key on all nodes
     1. enable and activate time sync